omnivector-solutions/slurm-charms/README.md

 # Slurm Charms
 This is the home of the slurm charms.

+## Deployment
+The `make deploy-*` commands included in the makefile can be used to deploy the bundles contained in the `bundles/` directory.

 ## Build
 To build all of the slurm charms, from the root of this project run, `make charms`.